victorhugotagliapietra/AdviceHealth/README.md

 ### 2. Build DataBase image

 1. Add your postgres database credentials in the **config.py ** file
-2. Run the SQL command below in yout postgres database:
+2. Run the SQL command below in your postgres database:

 ```
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";